koyejo-lab/jasa-multimodalfGGM/code/README.md

 ### Visualize the results

+Download the estimation results [here](https://drive.google.com/drive/folders/1EbHl0Q2oE_ME3WjLWINdSlg_M9VJM0Qy?usp=share_link):

 To visualize the results of comparison of different methods, run `./tests/notebook/plot_Comparison.ipynb`.

-To visualize the results of different sample size, run `./tests/notebook/plot_SampleComplexity.ipynb`.
+To visualize the results of different sample size, run `./tests/notebook/plot_SampleComplexity.ipynb`, `./tests/notebook/plot_SampleComplexity2.ipynb`

+To visualize the results of variable selection, run `./tests/notebook/plot_elbo.ipynb` and `./tests/notebook/plot_VariableSelection.ipynb`

 # Experiment on Real Data
-For the details of experiments on concurrent fMRI-EEG measurements, please check the `README` under the directory `./experiments/`
+For the details of experiments on concurrent fMRI-EEG measurements, please check the `README` under the directory `./experiments/`.
+The experiment data is not release in public but available upon request.